-Additionally, ensure that the maintenance team receives reports real-time and in the right format.
+Additionally, ensure that the maintenance team receives reports, especially accident reports, real-time and in the right format.
 This is important - you should ensure that there is no unnecessary back-and-forth with the driver.
 The easier the process is, the easier the compliance becomes.

 2. Conducting polls and quizzes

 Regular surveys and collection of responses from the employees is important not just for the sake of getting a feedback for your further proceedings and programs, but also because it makes the employees feel important, and connected.
 The more significant they feel, the more likely they are to listen to you or participate and strive to work better.